Anze Kopitar Game Preview: Kings vs. Kraken

 Kopitar Season Stats Insights

-- In 26 games this season, Kopitar has a plus-minus rating of +11, while averaging 19:24 on the ice per game.
+- In 28 games this season, Kopitar has averaged 19:20 on the ice, while putting up a plus-minus rating of +12.

-- Kopitar has netted a goal in a game 10 times this season in 26 games played, including multiple goals once.
+- In 12 of 28 games this season, Kopitar has scored a goal, and he has one game with multiple goals.

-- Kopitar has a point in 20 games this year (out of 26), including multiple points five times.
+- Kopitar has a point in 22 of 28 games this season, with multiple points in six of them.

-- In 13 of 26 games this season, Kopitar has had an assist, including one match with at least two.
+- In 14 of 28 games this year, Kopitar has had an assist, including one match with at least two.

-- Kopitar's odds on his points over/under carry an implied probability of 62.5% that he goes over.
+- The implied probability that Kopitar goes over his points prop total is 63.6%, based on the odds.

-- The implied probability of Kopitar going over his assist prop bet, based on the odds, is 46.5%.
+- There is an implied probability of 47.6% of Kopitar going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.